quantumlib/Stim/doc/file_format_stim_circuit.md

 A stim circuit file is made up of a series of lines.
 Each line is either blank, an instruction, a block initiator, or a block terminator.
 Also, each line may be indented with spacing characters and may end with a comment indicated by a hash (`#`).
+Comments and indentation are purely decorative; they carry no semantic significance.

 ```
 <CIRCUIT> ::= <LINE>*